shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

        ![](Images/29-04-2024(1).png)

-       >**Note**: If you get any error kindly refresh the screen periodically or Please try signing in to the Azure portal using incognito mode.
+       >**Note:** If you get any error kindly refresh the screen periodically or Please try signing in to the Azure portal using incognito mode.

 1. In the **Virtual machines** tab, under **Import migration settings from an assessment**, select **No, I'll specify the migration settings manually**.